 Magnetic resonance imaging (MRI) .
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
 MRI can also be used to measure the tumor’s size.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
 This dye can be injected into a patient’s vein or given as a pill to swallow.

 Lumbar puncture (spinal tap).
 A lumbar puncture is a procedure in which a doctor uses a needle to take a sample of cerebral spinal fluid (CSF) to look for cancer cells, blood, or tumor markers (substances found in higher than normal amounts in the blood, urine, or body tissues of people with certain kinds of cancer).
 CSF is the fluid that flows around the brain and the spinal cord.
 The child is given an anesthetic that numbs the lower back before the procedure.
 For patients with medulloblastoma, doctors usually perform a lumbar puncture after the tumor is removed through surgery (see the Treatment section).

-After these diagnostic tests are done, your child's doctor will review all of the results with you.
-If the diagnosis is a tumor, these results also help the doctor describe the tumor; this is called staging .
-Learn more about the first steps to take after a diagnosis .
+After these diagnostic tests are done, your child’s doctor will review all of the results with you.
+If the diagnosis is medulloblastoma, these results also help the doctor describe the tumor; this is called staging.

 The next section helps explain the different stages for medulloblastoma.
 Use the menu on the side of your screen to select Stages, or you can select another section, to continue reading this guide.